PerfectoCode/Templates/Testing Frameworks/Java - TestNG/README.md

 ```
 - Write your test at [testClass](src/test//java/testClass.java) file and add more test methods with `@Test` annotation.

-For the full documentation of TestNG click [here](http://testng.org/doc/documentation-main.html).
+For the complete documentation of TestNG click [here](http://testng.org/doc/documentation-main.html).